 Step #2: Check for life-threatening symptoms

-Are they ok or are they showing any signs of being unwell?
+Are they okay, or are they showing any signs of being unwell?
 Is there any bloat, vomiting, or diarrhea?
 Are they acting lethargic, or are they pacing around the house looking restless?
-These are all cause for concern, and you’ll want to make sure you have checked these symptoms and written them down before calling your veterinarian.
+These are all causes for concern, and you’ll want to make sure you have checked these symptoms and written them down before calling your veterinarian.

 Step #3: Gather evidence, and write it down